Denominación de origen: Wine

-DO – denominación de origin, the mainstay of Spain's wine quality control system.
+DO – denominación de origen, the mainstay of Spain's wine quality control system.
 Each region is governed by a consejo regulador, which decides on the boundaries of the region, permitted varietals, maximum yields, limits of alcoholic strength and other quality standards or production limitations pertaining to the zone.

 VP – vino de pago ('estate wine'), a special term for high-quality, single-estate wines (pago is a Spanish term for a vineyard estate) which in some cases also have DO or VC or IGP appellations.
 This category was formed in 2003.

 VC – vino de Calidad con indicación geográfica ('quality wine with geographic indication'), a category formed in 2003 along with VP.
 The VC category is used for wines that do not fully meet the stringent standards of the DO category, but are above the standards of the IGP category.

 IGP – indicación geográfica protegida (protected geographical indication (PGI)).
 This is part of the EU PGI scheme, which includes wines below the DOP level, and is wine originating from a specific place, a region or a country, which has a certain quality, reputation or other characteristic - including production phases - that can be essentially attributed to its geographical origin, at least one of which takes place in the defined geographical area.
 These can use the traditional term Vino de la Tierra (VT).

 VdM – vino de mesa ('table wine'), the catch-all at the bottom of the pyramid, for all wine from unclassified vineyards, and wine that has been declassified by blending.
 This includes both inexpensive jug wines and some expensive wines that are not yet classified due to innovation outside traditional lines.

 The two DOCa/DOQ regions are Priorat (Tarragona) and Rioja, the two highest-regarded wine-producing regions in Spain, which carry the special denominación de origen calificada.